friend1ws/nanomonsv/README.md

 ### insert_classify

 This command classifies the long insertions into several mobile element insertions (still in alpha version).
+This does not yet support VCF format, but we will do so in the near future.

 ```
 nanomonsv insert_classify [-h] [--grc] [--genome_id {hg19,hg38,mm10}]